Seed Grants - AASP Foundation

 - Researcher/Practitioner information (one page maximum)

-- Proposal (one page or less – must use 12-point font and 1-inch margins, single spacing is acceptable) – include title but do not include name(s)/affilitation(s) of submitters
+- Proposal and Timeline for Completion (one page or less – must use 12-point font and 1-inch margins, single spacing is acceptable) – include title but do not include name(s)/affilitation(s) of submitters

 - Budget and budget justification